 Best Nearby Restaurants

-- OVAC: Mediterranean-Asian fusion with spectacular sunset views and a romantic ambiance at nearby Cavo Tagoo Hotel.
+- Vezené: Mediterranean-Asian fusion with spectacular sunset views and a romantic ambiance at nearby Cavo Tagoo Hotel.
 Stupidly expensive, but everything on the menu is absolute perfection.
-4-minute walk.

 Nearby Shopping & Cool Shops

 - Oia-Fira Hiking Trail: One of the top attractions on the island is this scenic 10.5 km hiking trail connecting Oia and Fira.
 A mix of sidewalk, cobblestones, and dirt trail, this route boasts gorgeous vistas the entire way.
-Hiking the full length of the path from the hotel takes 1 hour 35 minutes to Oia Castle, or 55 minutes to the trail’s end in Fira, near Keti Hotel (add at least 30 minutes for a detour at Skaros Rock).
-1-minute walk.
+Hiking northwest, the full length of the path from the hotel to Oia Castle takes from 2 to 4 hours; heading south to the trail’s end in Fira, near Keti Hotel, takes about an hour – add another hour for a detour at Skaros Rock.
+1-minute walk from the hotel.

 Nearby Markets or Grocery Stores